drbig/pkgproxy/README.md

         environment: pkg_proxy_env

 And that's it.
-You'll cache everything, including the various Index files.
+You'll cache everything, including the various index files.

 Want to clean the cache?
 No problem:

     $ rm -rf packages/*